Parts of Car Interior and Their Functions Explained

 Transmission/Stick Shift Transmission

 A stick shift refers to a vehicle with a manual or conventional transmission.
-The driver uses a stick shift to change gears manually when they speed up and slow down their car.
+The driver uses a stick shift to change gears manually when speeding up or slowing down their car.

 It is situated in the middle of the dashboard, and a linkage connects the shift lever to the transmission.